skyeLeforge/SkyeBot/README.md

 # SkyeBot
-My very own discord bot
+My very own discord bot, I made it for fun to put in a server for my close friends.

 To Set Up